 It was on a particular “Hell night” that I ended up in the ER, and a doctor prescribed me Ativan.
 Finally, relief!
 I slept like a baby.
 I remember after they filled my vein with the medicine, I started to hallucinate images of darkly silhouetted people and auras…Then my blood pressure monitor alarm started beeping—which I remember in my blissed-out state—because my blood pressure had dropped dangerously low due to the Ativan.
 The nurses checked me, flipped me to my side, and the alarm stopped beeping.

 They sent me home with the Ativan, failing to stress the side effects or that it wasn’t something I should take every day.
 I started taking it every time I had an attack.
-Eventually, I realized my increased symptoms were due to withdrawal symptoms.
+Eventually, I realized my increasing anxiety was due to withdrawal symptoms.
 I’d been taking it every day, my body rapidly craving more.

 I had another Hell night, went to my doctor’s.
 This time I requested a prescription for Clonazepam, after I read that it would be easier to taper off of than Ativan.
 So I switched to Clonazepam, and it was a good switch.
 My symptoms eased up a bit.